DHTMLX/scheduler-docs/data/api/scheduler_calendar_month_template.md

 calendar_month
 =============

-@short:specifies the date in the header of the Mini-Calendar datepicker
+@short:specifies the date in the header of the Mini-Calendar (date picker)

 @require:minical